glovermart/asvi/logbook.md

   - DM: Setup a GitHub repo.
   - DM: Schedule walkthrough session for Tue.
 DONE
   - AM: Use yosys to synth and make pictures.
-  - DM: Ask Anja about scheduling presentations.
+  - DM: Ask AD about scheduling presentations.
 DONE
   - Andrew will probably meet academic supervisor in around 2 weeks.
 - 3 presentations are scheduled.
   - Mon 2023-02-27 at the DDD weekly team meeting.